michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0128.md

 - adj: having an illustrious reputation; respected
 - adj: of imposing height; especially standing out above others
 ### Family
-eminent: eminence, eminenter, eminentest, eminently, preeminent+;eminence: eminences;eminently: pre-eminently;preeminence: preeminences;preeminent: preeminence, preeminently
+- eminent: eminence, eminenter, eminentest, eminently, preeminent+
+- eminence: eminences
+- eminently: pre-eminently
+- preeminence: preeminences
+- preeminent: preeminence, preeminently
 ### Examples
 - Ruth Gruber, an eminent photojournalist and writer, devoted her life to documenting the struggle of Jewish refugees.
 - I lauded Mattis’s eminent qualifications and leadership skills while affirming that this central tenent of our democracy should matter more than any single individual.